suraft/suraft/suraft/src/docs/getting_started/getting-started.md

 ## 3. Implement [`RaftLogStorage`] and [`RaftStateMachine`]

 The trait [`RaftLogStorage`] defines how log data is stored and consumed.
-It could be a wrapper for a local key-value store like [RocksDB](https://docs.rs/rocksdb/latest/rocksdb/).

 The trait [`RaftStateMachine`] defines how log is interpreted.
 Usually it is an in memory state machine with or without on-disk data backed.